 Does God Exist?
 The Craig-Flew Debate (ed.).
 Ashgate Publishing Limited, 2003

-In February 1998 I had the opportunity to host the world's leading Atheist (Antony Flew) and the world's leading Christian apologist (William Lane Craig) at the University of Wisconsin for a live debate on the topic of God's existence.
-The debate was on the 50th anniversary of the famous "Copleston-Russell" debate on the same topic.
+In February 1998 I had the opportunity to host the world’s leading Atheist (Antony Flew) and the world’s leading Christian apologist (William Lane Craig) at the University of Wisconsin for a live debate on the topic of God’s existence.
+The debate was on the 50th anniversary of the famous “Copleston-Russell” debate on the same topic.
 It was attended by thousands and made headlines when the Christian decisively won the debate.
 Ashgate Publishers, an academic publishing house in the U.K., published the debate.
-The book also includes an introduction by moderator Keith Yandell, responses by eight leading philosophers of religion (four Christian and four atheist), and final chapters in response by Craig and Flew.
+The book also includes an introduction by moderator Keith Yandell, responses by eight leading philosophers of religion (four Christian and four atheists), and final chapters in response by Craig and Flew.
 Dr. Flew told me in personal correspondence that this debate was what led him to first consider atheism may be wrong, which eventually led to his rejection of atheism and conversion to theism.
-I tell this story here.
+I tell the story here.

 “On What There Is,” co-authored with Paul Gould, in Loving God with Your Mind: Essays in Honor of J.P.
 Moreland, Paul M. Gould and Richard Brian Davis, eds.
 Moody Publishers, 2014

 I was invited to co-author this article for a book honoring my mentor Dr. J.P.
 Moreland.
-In this chapter we paint the broad contours of a realist view of properties--that abstract objects exist and are exemplified in many particular things (are "universals").
+In this chapter we paint the broad contours of a realist view of properties–that abstract objects exist and are exemplified in many particular things (are “universals”).
 See here for one reason this issue is important.